[ recitals ]

 Paid Accompanying for Students

-Paid accompanying for recitals, master classes, lessons, etc. from work-study or casual wage funds may be taken on by piano majors only when assigned by collaborative piano coordinator, Heekyung Lee and only after fulfilling their recital accompanying requirement.
+Paid accompanying for recitals, master classes, lessons, etc. from work-study or casual wage funds may be taken on by piano majors only when assigned by the collaborative piano coordinator, Heekyung Lee and only after fulfilling their recital accompanying requirement.
 When additional pianists are needed, the collaborative piano coordinator will contact students who would like to take on paid accompanying.
 Piano majors will not be paid for recital accompanying unless assigned by the collaborative piano coordinator.
 Information on tracking hours and obtaining payment are available from the collaborative piano coordinator.

 guidelines for paid accompaniment hours for a recital (10 hours per recital):